JamesCollerton/JamesCollerton/README.md

 ### Hi 👋

-My name's James (he/him) and I'm a senior engineer.
-I've been programming for a few years now over a variety of languages and frameworks.
+My name's James (he/him), I'm a senior engineer.
 Feel free to have a browse through my public repositories and see if there's anything of interest.

 ---